Frequently Asked Questions for BRE-SPAD Program

 No. Applicants are expected to propose plans for at least two of the funding areas based on the needs identified in an organizational assessment (see the Research Strategy in Section IV of PAR-24-268).
 Overlap across the three funding areas are allowed and encouraged, if applicable.

 This page has the general format instructions for NIH applications.
 Follow those, unless the BRE-SPAD NOFO or a Notice (see Part I, Related Notice of the NOFO) has different instructions.
 From the BRE-SPAD webpage > Scroll to the 'Things to do Before Applying' section > Click the link in the last bullet of that section 'Review required and suggested application page lengths for key application components'.
-Segment One of the Overview of Application Video in the BRE-SPAD applicant video series explains how to locate and use instructions.
+Segment One of the BRE-SPAD applicant video series explains how to locate and use instructions.

 These activities could be open to non-biomedical faculty, but the activities should be designed to increase faculty competitiveness for externally funded biomedical research or research training awards.